puppetlabs/puppet-docs/source/puppet/4.2/reference/install_windows.markdown

 Double-click the MSI package you downloaded, and follow the graphical wizard.
 The installer must be run with elevated privileges.
 Installing Puppet does not require a system reboot.

-During installation, you will be asked for the hostname of your puppet master server.
-This must be a \*nix node configured to act as a puppet master.
+During installation, you will be asked for the hostname of your Puppet master server.
+This must be a \*nix node configured to act as a Puppet master.

 For standalone Puppet nodes that won't be connecting to a master, use the default hostname (`puppet`).
 You may also want to install on the command line and set the agent startup mode to `Disabled`.

 ![Puppet master hostname selection][server]

 Once the installer finishes, Puppet will be installed, running, and at least partially configured.

 ### Automated Installation